nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. Actor requests to list tasks
 2. System shows a list of tasks
-3. Actor inputs index followed by the new start/end time or deadline
+3. Actor requests to set time of a specific task in the list by its index and also input the new start/end time or deadline
 4. System updates the task
-5. System shows a feedback message (“Task <index> ’s time updated”) and displays the updated list.
+5. System shows a feedback message (“Task <index> ’s time updated”) and displays the updated list on the interface.
 6. Use case ends.

 **Extensions**